-Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding the OPC's Web presence may be directed to our Chief Privacy Officer.
+Any questions, comments, concerns or complaints you may have about the administration of the Privacy Act and privacy policies concerning our web presence may be directed to our Chief Privacy Officer.
 You can contact the Chief Privacy Officer on our toll-free line at 1-800-282-1376, by email at email@example.com, or by postal mail at:

 30 Victoria Street

-The OPC is committed to ensuring that clients with disabilities have equal access to, and can benefit from, all our public-facing services.
+We are committed to ensuring that people with disabilities have equal access to, and can benefit from, all our public-facing services.

 We strive to build accommodation for clients with disabilities proactively into our processes and practices.
 If a client wishes to request accommodation for a disability, they can contact our Information Centre.
 An Information Officer will either assist the client with making the request or refer the client to the appropriate person.

-For more information about the OPC’s approach to creating and maintaining an inclusive and barrier-free environment for the delivery of public-facing services to clients with disabilities, please see our Policy on Accommodating Clients with Disabilities.
+For more information about our approach to creating and maintaining an inclusive and barrier-free environment for the delivery of public-facing services to clients with disabilities, please see our Policy on Accommodating Clients with Disabilities.

-Materials on this website were produced and/or compiled by the OPC for the purpose of providing Canadians with access to information about the programs and services offered by the OPC.
+We put content on this website to inform Canadians about the programs and services that we offer.
 You may use and reproduce the materials as follows:

 - Indicate both the complete title of the materials reproduced, as well as the author (where available); and

-- Indicate that the reproduction is a copy of the version available on the OPC website.
+- Indicate that the reproduction is a copy of the version available on our website.

-Unless otherwise specified, you may not reproduce materials on this site, in whole or in part, for the purposes of commercial redistribution without prior written permission from the Office of the Privacy Commissioner of Canada.
+Unless otherwise specified, you may not reproduce materials on this site, in whole or in part, for commercial redistribution without prior written permission from us.

 Official symbols of federal institutions, including the Arms of Canada may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.